The wearing of uniform is compulsory at Green Lane Primary Academy.

 In order to help fulfil these aims, extreme hairstyles (such as severe spikes, extreme cuts, shaved styles, tramlines, dyed hair) would be considered unsuitable.

-All uniform can be purchased from our online shop.
-Please click on the link below to access the online shop:
+All uniform can be purchased online.
+Please click here to access the online shop.

 |Royal Blue Sweatshirt or Cardigan